I am a Christian.

 They’re warning us of the one who knocks, not even realizing they are the one who knocks.

-They warn us of groups like the Taliban, not even realizing they are a group like the Taliban.
+They warn us of groups like ISIS and the Taliban, not even realizing they are a group like the Taliban.

 Case in point is cultural movements being led by people such as fundamentalist leader, Franklin Graham.
 Folks like Graham are issuing the rally cry of the Taliban– warning that culture is getting “too progressive”, warning folks that morality is under attack, and encouraging Christians of a very specific flavor to take control of the government at local, state, and national levels.
 There are frequent calls to “vote the Bible” or to return America to “biblical values.”
-There’s a need to send the LGBTQ community back into the shadows of society, a need to enshrine in law the right to discriminate against others, the never-ending thirst for power, and the desire to shut down or punish those who have morals that different from their own.
+(Except feeding the poor and welcoming immigrants- somehow that doesn’t count.)
+There’s a need to send the LGBTQ community back into the shadows of society, a need to enshrine in law the right to discriminate against others, the never-ending thirst for power, and the desire to shut down or punish those who have morals different from their own.

 It’s not enough for them to say, “I don’t believe in X, and therefore I will not engage in X.” The Christian Taliban are the ones who say, “I don’t believe in X, and therefore I’m going to fight to make sure no one has it.”